WELCOME TO THE HEART OF AMERICA…

 ● Tulsa Cyrus Avery Centennial Plaza (honouring the ‘father of Route 66’)

 ● Claremore Will Rogers Memorial Museum (the cowboy philosopher & icon)

-Tishomingo – home of a Country Legend A lively and historic southern Oklahoma country town, named for a Chickasaw Nation chief of old, Tishomingo today is a ‘country town’ in a whole new way.
+A lively and historic southern Oklahoma country town, named for a Chickasaw Nation chief of old.
+Tishomingo today is a ‘country town’ in a whole new way.
 It’s the home of Country music legend Blake Shelton, whose vision of attracting new musical talent there led him to open the first of his ‘Ole Red’ live music and food venues right on ‘Main Street’.
-The community has never looked back, and it’s now a ‘must visit’ for road trippers exploring Chickasaw country, in search of a genuine Western vibe… and an ‘open mic’ session or two.
+The community has never looked back, and it’s now a ‘must visit’ for road trippers exploring Chickasaw country, in search of a genuine Western vibe… and even an ‘open mic’ session or two.

-worthy of a visit or a ‘selfie’.
-From original diners to vintage motels; quirky stores to intriguing museums, this 400+ miles is alive with history, sights and fun, and the old route runs right through Tulsa and Oklahoma City, so it’s easily accessible.
+The Mother Road was an idea born in Tulsa, to visionary businessman Cyrus Avery in the 1920’s.
+Oklahoma’s stretch of Route 66 is rich with iconic and quirky attractions and mementos.
+There are more than 90 worthy of a visit or a ‘selfie’.
+It has everything from original diners to vintage motels; quirky stores to intriguing museums.
+This 400+ miles is alive with history, sights and fun, and the old route runs right through Tulsa and Oklahoma City, so it’s easily accessible.
 The stretch between the two cities features in each of our five escorted music tours, and it’s an experience to remember!

 ● Elk City National Route 66 Museum & Old Town Complex